h-xiao/h-xiao.github.io/_posts/2018-01-28-perceptron.md

 Note this part assumes you have MySQL, Python, Anaconda installed.

 We will use the mysql.connector to connect to MySQL via Python.
-If you don't have this package installed, you will need to run this line in cmd:
+If you don't have this package installed, you will need to run this in command line:

 ```cmd
 pip install mysql-connector-python